 Wondering how you can enhance your workplace performance?
-Attend any of the following Workplace Skills workshops, customized specifically for Northwestern faculty and staff (but also open to non-NU participants).
+Attend any of the following Workplace Skills workshops, customized specifically for Northwestern faculty and staff; most workshops are also open to non-NU participants.

 Crucial conversations take place every day in our work.
 You know the type -- conversations where there are high stakes, differences of opinion, and strong emotion.
 The difference between mediocre and top performance lies not in strategies, hardware, or even in processes, but in how people handle those difficult conversations.
 At the heart of all problems in a team or organization are conversations that are either not being handled, or not being handled well.